Master of Architecture (MArch)

 The pedagogical goal of the MArch program is to integrate theory/practice and thinking/making through all design projects.
 A slightly expanded version of the March 1 and MArch 2 plan of study follows:

-MArch 1
+M.Arch 1

-MArch 2
+M.Arch 2

-The final Winter term of the graduate program is centred upon Thesis Studio 2 (ARCH 5565).
-Fabrication 2 (ARCH 5326) is an advanced course that supports the thesis investigation as well as allows a student to isolate a particular issue in detailing or design.
-This issue can then be pursued and developed with one of the professors acting as a guide.
-Just as “Cultural Sustainability” formed the final course of the BAS program, the final March course is called Material Culture (ARCH 5086).
-The “Material Culture” course places an emphasis on the Culture Stream, allowing the study of material culture, ethnography, and socio-cultural meaning to become a platform for indigenous or local design, as students prepare to present and defend their design thesis.
-The final Thesis projects will be on annual exhibition and review as the culmination of the Master of Architecture program, open to the wider community.
+The Fall and Winter semesters of the graduate program are also centred upon Material Culture(s) (ARCH-5086), Making 1 (ARCH-5306) and Making 2 (ARCH 5326).
+These are advanced courses that support the thesis investigation as well as allow a student to isolate a particular issue pertaining to making, fabrication, craft, etc. This issue can then be pursued and developed with one of the professors acting as a guide.
+The Material Culture(s) course places an emphasis on Culture , allowing the study of material culture, ethnography, and socio-cultural meaning to become a platform for Indigenous or local design, as students develop their design thesis.

 Questions regarding the MArch program, admissions, portfolio submissions, etc., may be addressed to our Graduate Coordinator.